WutADude/Proxy-Grabber-And-Checker/README.md

 When I first open it, it provides me with small data, which is written about at startup in the program itself ...

-It is as crooked as possible, it is full of bugs and shortcomings, but over time I think I will try to fix a few dozen | hundreds', :) bugs errors, but here it will be.
+It is as crooked as possible, it is full of bugs and shortcomings, but over time I think I will try to fix a few dozen | hundreds ',:) bugs errors, but here it will be.

 !The program interface is completely in Russian and only in it!
 (Lies, there are some minor exceptions)